sg2142a/SEFormative/README.md

 ## Accessibility Testing
 Through Google Lighthouse, I ran some accessibility testing on Performance, Accessibility and Best Practice- the results can be seen below.
-![Results of the Google Lighthouse accessibility test](AccessibilityTest.JPG)
+![Results of the Google Lighthouse accessibility test](AccessibilityTest.JPG) The results of the testing were extremely positive, with the application scoring 100 (the highest possible score) on all three metrics, suggesting that this is a highly accessible app.